biobakery/metawibele/README.md

 	```

 	* File name: `$OUTPUT_DIR/$BASENAME_proteinfamilies.clstr`
-	* This is the clustering information for protein families, formatted using an extension-fasta style based on the version of CD-hit clustering file.
+	* This file includes the clustering information for protein families, formatted using an extension-fasta style based on the version of CD-hit clustering file (extension-fasta format file).

 	**6. Sequences of protein families**

 	* File name: `$OUTPUT_DIR/$BASENAME_proteinfamilies.centroid.faa`
-	* This file is the protein sequence for representatives of protein families.
+	* This file is the protein sequence for representatives of protein families (Fasta format file).

 	**7. Intermediate output files**